Best Delta credit card offers (And how to pick the right one for you)

 Delta SkyMiles® Gold American Express Card

-The Delta SkyMiles Gold card has an intro bonus of 70,000 bonus miles after you spend $2,000 in purchases on your new Card in your first 3 months.
-Offer expires 4/28/2021.
-Beyond just the welcome bonus, you can continue earning rewards with your daily purchases:
+The Delta SkyMiles Gold card has an intro offer of 70,000 bonus miles after you spend $2,000 in purchases on your new card in your first three months of card membership.

-- 2x miles per $1 spent on eligible Delta purchases, at restaurants worldwide and at U.S. supermarkets
+• 2x miles per $1 spent on eligible Delta purchases, at restaurants worldwide including take out and delivery in the U.S and at U.S. supermarkets

-- 1 mile per $1 spent on everything else
+• 1 mile per $1 spent on other eligible purchases

 Why this card is best for occasional Delta flyers